drozdma6/tender-maps/README.md

 # Public procurements analyzer

 This project was developed as a bachelor's thesis for [CTU FIT](https://fit.cvut.cz/en) in collaboration with [OpenDataLab](https://opendatalab.cz/).
-The primary objective was to create an application capable of web scraping, storing, providing, and visualizing data related to public procurements in the Czech Republic.
+The primary objective was to create an application capable of web scraping, persisting and visualizing data related to public procurements in the Czech Republic using interactive maps.

 ## Set up
 1. Download project